 Exercise

 Corgis are loyal, intelligent dogs, always ready for action.
-Their temper is pleasant, but their independence and strong will require appropriate training from an early age.
+Their temper is pleasant, but their independence and strength will require appropriate training early.

-A former cattle herder and a longtime favorite of Britain’s Queen Elizabeth II, the corgi is a wonderful addition to any home.
 Corgis are highly suitable for families with children.
-With the right upbringing, corgis become a dog everybody loves.
+With the proper upbringing, corgis become a dog everybody loves.

 Alexandra Reay is an editor and professional writer at paperwritingpro.com.
 She also is a regular contributor to xpertwriters.com and write-my-essay-for-me.com.
 She is fond of riding horses, reading, and rock music.
 Connect with her on Twitter.